 In 2009, Tarina was appointed to the Alexandria City Commission on Women and currently serves as 1st Vice Chair.
 She served as Virginia NOW President from 2004-2006.
 She is also a 2006 graduate of the University of Virginia’s prestigious Sorensen Institute for Political Leadership.
 Tarina began her career in broadcast news as an on-air reporter and newscast producer.
 Tarina also completed the Appalachian Trail in 1999, walking nearly 2,200 miles from Georgia to Maine.
 She has a B.A. in Media Studies and a B.A. in Political Science from Radford University and a Master’s of Public Administration and Nonprofit Management from Old Dominion University.

 Caroline joined NARAL Pro-Choice Virginia in 2010 following work at a development consulting firm serving progressive political organizations.
 She earned a BA in government from Hamilton College in Clinton, New York, where she was a leader in campus activism on political and social justice issues, and has continued her involvement with women's issues and reproductive justice activism ever since.

 Ta’Kindra Westbrook, Hampton Roads Community Organizer

-Ta’Kindra is NARAL Pro-Choice Virginia's community organizer in Hampton Roads, Virginia and is responsible for engaging new pro-choice activists and assisting in changing the cultural conversation around reproductive freedom.
-Ta’Kindra works closely with local activist, volunteers, and community partners.
+Ta'Kindra is NARAL Pro-Choice Virginia's community organizer in the Hampton Roads region of Virginia, and is responsible for engaging new pro-choice activists and working to change the cultural conversation around reproductive freedom.
+Ta'Kindra works closely with local activists, volunteers and community partners.